NCCloud/mayfly/README.md

 ## 🛳️ Deployment

-Easiest, best and recommended way of deploying the mayfly operator into you Kubernetes cluster is using the helm chart of it.
-In order make it you should add our helm repository and install it from there by providing the RESOURCES environment variable.
-If you don't want to you can also compile easily and install however you want.
+The easiest and most recommended way to deploy the Mayfly operator to your Kubernetes cluster is by using the Helm chart.
+To do this, you will need to add our Helm repository and install it from there, providing the RESOURCES environment variable as needed.
+If you prefer, you can also compile the operator and install it using any method you choose.

 Example:
 ```